vtjc2002/LearnAI-Bootcamp/lab02.6-testing_bots/0_README.md

 All of the **Testing Bots** labs have not been updated since August 1, 2018.
 And for now, there are no plans for any maintenance.
 You can execute these labs on your own, but there is no guarantee that they will work.

-You can use [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-testing-debugging?view=azure-bot-service-4.0) official material to guide you.
+You can use [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-testing-debugging?view=azure-bot-service-4.0) official material as a reference, but you need to find, by yourself, what are the actions required to make it work.

 **Stay tuned for further updates.
 Every collaboration is welcome.**